pingidentity/pingidentity-devops-getting-started/docs/reference/HelmBasics.md

   enabled: true
 ```

 By default, this flag is set as `global.enabled=false`.
-These two lines are sufficient to turn on every available Ping Identity software product with a basic configuration.
+These two lines are sufficient to turn on (deploy) every available Ping Identity software product with a basic configuration.

 ### Providing your own server profile

-In the documentation, therre is an example for providing your own server profile stored in GitHub to PingDirectory along with this snippet in the values.yaml specific to that feature:
+In the documentation, there is an example for providing your own server profile stored in GitHub to PingDirectory.
+The documenation provides this snippet in the values.yaml specific to that feature:

 ```yaml
 pingdirectory: